nashville-software-school/FEWDD-milestones/1-getting-started/challenges/README.md

 # Challenge \#1

-Install and configure [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) shell for your Vagrant and/or OSX terminal.
+If you are on OSX or Linux, install and configure [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) shell for your terminal.

 ## Useful plugins